-One of the biggest myths circulating out there in the IBS world is that, by nature, the Elimination Phase of low FODMAP diet has to be bland, boring, and blah.
-Don’t get me wrong!
-It can certainly be that way.
-Here are our tips for making easy, flavorful-packed low FODMAP seasoning blends and spice mixes – and links to 15+ different ones that we have whipped up just for you.
+Here are our tips for making easy, flavorful-packed digestion friendly, low FODMAP seasoning blends and spice mixes – and links to 15+ different ones that we have whipped up just for you.

-Transitioning into a low FODMAP diet to get your symptoms under control can be overwhelming as is, without worrying about maximizing flavor on top of it all.
+If you have IBS and are transitioning into a low FODMAP diet to get your symptoms under control it can be overwhelming as is, without worrying about maximizing flavor on top of it all.
 Once you’ve settled into the basics of the low FODMAP Elimination Phase, you might be feeling ready to ramp up the spice and get creative with low FODMAP culinary swaps.

 If this sounds like you, you’re in the right place!